cwagdev/RWDevCon-Countdown/0-For-Instructor/3-Lab.markdown

 When a widget crashes it is a very strange user experience.
 It is not as noticeable as an app crashing and makes it feel flat out broken.
 It is important to keep your widget's memory footprint low so that this does not occur.

-Currently the widget is display every timer's picture and it is blurred out using the iOS 7 glass look.
+Currently the widget will display every timer's picture and it is blurred out using the iOS 7 glass look.
 This is expensive as far as memory is concerned.
 So to resolve the issue you are only going to show images if the cell is expanded.
 If the cell is collapsed than an average color of the selected image will be computed and used.

 First you need a way to hide the image from the `TargetDayCell` when it is in the collapsed state.
 Open `TargetDayCell.swift` and add the following computed property and setter.